ga-wdi-boston/rails-api/roles/server.md

 2. triggering the appropriate controller actions in response to those requests (using the routes that have been previously configured)
 3. sending the 'view', produced by the controller at the end of its action, back to the client

-The table of routes you'll be working with are below; any time a route has a term with a colon, like `:this`, it means that a value will be passed in as part of the path.
+The table of routes you'll be working with is below; any time a route has a term with a colon, like `:this`, it means that a value will be passed in as part of the path.

 ### Routes for People(/Places/Things) Controller
 | Path | Request Type | Controller | Controller Action | Meaning |